morrisonlevi/Ardent/README.md

 ### How can I help?

 At the moment, I do not really need any help.
 I have a small group of people* who I regularly discuss PHP matters with.
 For now they are all the help that I need.
+Later on, I will need people to write applications with the new library and give me precious feedback.
+I hope you come back to help!

 <sup> * *I hope you guys know who you are.
 I really appreciate you.*</sup>